dBildungsplattform/dbildungs-iam-server/docs/architecture.md

 A module contains a cohesive portion of the domain. <br>

 A module usually contain classes for internal use only and classes that are meant to be consumed by other modules.<br>
-Take a concious decision what classes to put in the module's `exports`-array instead of defaulting to export everything "just in case".
+Take a conscious decision what classes to put in the module's `exports`-array instead of defaulting to export everything "just in case".
 See [Authorization](#authorizationpermission-checks)

 ## Authorization/Permission Checks

 Authorization is done in the Domain Layer.<br>
 Every public method in a class that is exported by a module should check the necessary permissions.

-The controller methods get injected the PersonPermissions object.
+The controller methods have the PersonPermissions object injected.
 The PersonPermissions object is passed on to the Repositories and Services as a parameter.

 Authorization is done by